FranciscoCardoso913/Seed-Labs/CTF7.md

 ![checksec2](img/checksec2.png)

-The only difference from the first challenge is there is no RELRO this time.
+The only difference from the first challenge is that there is no RELRO this time.
 That is, this program is still vulnerable to a format string attack.

 ### Code Analysis and Vulnerability Identification